Itamichan/Blue-in-the-maze/README.md

 ## Deployment

 This web page was locally developed in WebStorm and pushed to the remote repository - GitHub.
-The live page is hosted on GitHub Pages.
+The live page is hosted AWS and Heroku.

 ### Hosting to GitHub